Code-Institute-Submissions/memory-blocks/README.md

 The following are elements that could be added to the game in future development

-- The player receives bounus points for finishing the game before the timer runs out.
+- The player receives bonus points for finishing the game before the timer runs out.

-- The player receives bouns points for getting every sqaure of the grid correct.
+- The player receives bonus points for getting every sqaure of the grid correct.

 - Audio to play when buttons are clicked.